 In elastohydrodynamic lubrication, the lubricant flows between two contact surfaces.
 As flow pressure increases, the lube creates a film that completely separates the two surfaces.
 This is especially important because the softer material of the bearing itself is more vulnerable to abrasion.
 The lubricating oil provides an extra layer of cushioning that protects bearings and other moving parts from excessive wear and tear.

 Moisture Decreases Lubricant Efficiency and Causes Early Wear and Tear on Machinery Parts

 Hydrodynamic and elastohydrodynamic lubrication methods are both at risk of failing when exposed to moisture contamination.
-Not only does moisture decrease lubricant efficiency and causes early wear of machinery parts, it also increases maintenance costs and down-time while machinery is being repaired and can have devastating effects on the lubricating oils themselves.
+Not only does moisture decrease lubricant efficiency and causes early wear of machinery parts, but it also increases maintenance costs and downtime while machinery is being repaired and can have devastating effects on the lubricating oils themselves.

 Whether from condensation due to temperature fluctuations during storage or from exposure to ambient humidity, the threat of water contamination is always there.
 From base oil to full synthetic, oil’s high susceptibility for water absorption increases the likelihood that moisture contamination will occur.
 Water also renders some additives ineffective while it reacts with others to create excess sediment, hydrogen sulfide and other compounds.
 All of this leads to pitting and particle contamination, which in turn increase friction and decrease performance, reducing bearing life even further.